 After paying your credit card(s) off, you might be ready to cut ties with them and close the account.
 But that might not be the best move — closing an account slashes your overall available credit, which can lower your credit score.
 If you close a credit card account that you’ve had for several years, it could also damage your length of credit history, which can also lower your credit score.

 However, if you know you’ll charge the cards right back up, closing them could still be the better choice.
 Be honest with yourself and take the route that’s best for your unique situation.

-Generally speaking, personal loans have an average interest rate of 5.99% to 35.99%, but they can go much higher.
+Generally speaking, personal loans have an APR as low as 3.99%, but they can go much higher.
 It’s possible you could be offered a higher rate than you’re currently paying on your credit card.
 For example, if you’re offered a personal loan with an 30% interest rate, but the interest rate on your credit card is 14%, you’d likely end up paying more with the loan.

 In addition to high interest rates, some lenders attach costs, terms and conditions to personal loans that add up fast.
 Origination fees, prepayment penalties and longer term lengths, to name a few, can take more money out of your wallet than you’re currently paying credit card companies.
 Read the fine print carefully to understand exactly what you’re getting into.

 For example, many lenders don’t charge origination fees, but others tack on approximately 1% to 6% of the total loan amount.
 Some lenders will also hit you with a prepayment penalty if you decide to pay your loan off early.
 Others might offer a lower monthly payment, but with an extended term that will take longer to repay, ultimately costing you more than if you’d just stuck with a credit card.